Cyberwarfare: Germany

 In 2013, Germany revealed the existence of their 60-person Computer Network Operation unit.
 The German intelligence agency, BND, announced it was seeking to hire 130 "hackers" for a new "cyber defence station" unit.
 In March 2013, BND president Gerhard Schindler announced that his agency had observed up to five attacks a day on government authorities, thought mainly to originate in China.
 He confirmed the attackers had so far only accessed data and expressed concern that the stolen information could be used as the basis of future sabotage attacks against arms manufacturers, telecommunications companies and government and military agencies.
 Shortly after Edward Snowden leaked details of the U.S. National Security Agency's cyber surveillance system, German Interior Minister Hans-Peter Friedrich announced that the BND would be given an additional budget of 100 million Euros to increase their cyber surveillance capability from 5% of total internet traffic in Germany to 20% of total traffic, the maximum amount allowed by German law.

 Netherlands

-In the Netherlands, Cyber Defense is nationally coordinated by the National Cyber Security Centrum (NCSC).
+In the Netherlands, Cyber Defense is nationally coordinated by the National Cyber Security Centre (NCSC).
 The Dutch Ministry of Defense laid out a cyber strategy in 2011.
-The first focus is to improve the cyber defense handled by the Joint IT branch (JIVC).
+The first focus was to improve the cyber defense handled by the Joint IT command (JIVC).
 To improve intel operations, the intel community in the Netherlands (including the military intel organization, MIVD) has set up the Joint Sigint Cyber Unit (JSCU).
-The Ministry of Defense oversees an offensive cyber force, called Defensive Cyber Command (DCC).
+The Ministry of Defense oversees an offensive cyber force, called the Defense Cyber Command (DCC).